civican/legisinfo/42-1/bills/C-30/bill_text.md

       the container is at least 6.1 metres in length and has an internal volume of at least 14 cubic metres, is designed for carrying goods more than once and by one or more modes of transportation, and does not have wheels or is not otherwise built for being driven or drawn.

-    **(2.5)** Once a ship has completed a carriage of goods as described in subsection (2.4), subsection (1) applies to the ship in respect of any such subsequent carriage of goods by the ship, until it departs from the exclusive economic zone of Canada or from the **inland waters,** as defined in subsection 2(1) of the `Customs Act`, at a location where the inland waters are contiguous to the United States.
+    **(2.5)** Once a ship has completed a carriage of goods as described in subsection (2.4), subsection (1) applies to the ship in respect of any such subsequent carriage of goods by the ship, until it departs from the exclusive economic zone of Canada or from the **inland waters**, as defined in subsection 2(1) of the `Customs Act`, at a location where the inland waters are contiguous to the United States.

     **(2.6)** Before a ship engages, without a licence, in any activities referred to in subsections (2.1) to (2.4) and for which the owner of the ship intends to rely on an exemption under any one of those subsections, the owner shall provide information to an enforcement officer, in the form and manner specified by the Minister, establishing that the ship meets the applicable conditions under any of paragraphs (2.1)(a) to (d).